Trump promises oil executives 'total safety' if they invest in Venezuela after Maduro ouster

 Large U.S. oil companies have so far largely refrained from affirming investments in Venezuela as contracts and guarantees need to be in place.
 Trump has suggested that the U.S. would help to backstop any investments.

 Venezuela’s oil production has slumped below one million barrels a day.
-Part of Trump's challenge to turn that around will be to convince oil companies that his administration has a stable relationship with Venezuela’s interim President Delcy Rodríguez, as well as protections for companies entering the market.
+At the heart of Trump's challenge to turning that around is convincing oil companies that his administration has a stable relationship with Venezuela’s interim President Delcy Rodríguez, and can provide protections for companies entering the market.

+Trump, however, is confident that Big Oil is ready to take the plunge, but allowed that it's not without risk.

+“You know, these are not babies,” Trump said of the oil industry executives.
+“These are people that drill oil in some pretty rough places.
+I can say a couple of those places make Venezuela look like a picnic.”

 While Rodriguez has publicly denounced Trump and the ouster of Maduro, the U.S. president has said that to date Venezuela's interim leader has been cooperating behind the scenes with his administration.